csabapalfi/awesome-pagespeed-metrics/README.md

 ### Start render

-The Start Render time is measured as the time from the start of the initial navigation until the first non-white content is painted to the browser display.
+The Start Render is the time from the start of the initial navigation until the **first non-white content is painted** to the browser display.

 * Lab: WPT
 * Field: N/A but similar to [First Paint (FP)](#first-paint-fp)